Activated Carbon

 Activated carbon has an extremely high surface area per unit volume, typically ranging from 500 to 1500 m²/g.
 This extensive surface area is due to its highly porous structure, allowing it to adsorb significant amounts of substances relative to its size.

-Pore
+Pore Structure

 The efficacy of activated carbon largely depends on its pore size distribution, which includes micropores (less than 2 nm), mesopores (2-50 nm), and macropores (greater than 50 nm).
 This varied pore structure enables it to trap various contaminant molecules.

-Adsorption
+Adsorption Capacity

 Due to its porous texture and surface chemistry, activated carbon can adsorb various organic molecules and some inorganic gases.
 This makes activated carbon highly effective in purifying liquids and gases by removing unwanted substances.

-Why Choose
+Why Choose Activated Carbon?

-Cost EFFECTIVENESS
+Cost Effectiveness

 Due to its extensive pore structure and high efficiency in contaminant removal, activated carbon is a cost-effective adsorbent material.
 Its ability to be regenerated and reused multiple times makes it even more affordable, reducing the need for frequent replacements and lowering long-term operational costs.

-Environmental BENEFITS
+Environmental Benefits

 Activated carbon is essential for protecting the environment.
 It greatly minimizes pollution and cleanses air and water.
 It efficiently captures harmful pollutants and toxins, creating cleaner and safer surroundings.
 Additionally, activated carbon production utilizes natural waste materials like coconut shells, wood, and coal, supporting waste reduction and resource reuse while improving its environmental sustainability.